hitokiri-mata/katacoda-courses/kubernetes-extensibility/kubebuilder/step6-def-crd.md

 `kubectl get crds`{{execute}}

 You now new Kubernetes resource type.
-Further details about hte resource can also be explored.
+Further details about the resource can also be explored.

 `kubectl describe crd ats`{{execute}}

-In the next step you will create a new `at` resource.
+In the next step, you will create a new `at` resource.